The Logic LEVEL

 Art

-• Understand the use of tints and hues
+• Understand the basics of composition

-• 3-D sculpture
+• Create a 3-D sculpture

 Music